Real Estate Agent

 Māngai Hoko Whare/Whenua

-Pay for real estate agents varies as they are usually paid on commission.
+Pay for real estate agents varies.

 (This information is a guide only.
-Find out more about the figures and diagrams in our job information)
+Find out more about the sources of our pay information)

 What you will do

 Real estate agents may do some or all of the following:

 - advertise and market properties

 - research the housing market and property values

 Skills and knowledge